ARMmbed/mbed-littlefs/DESIGN.md

    using only a bounded amount of RAM and ROM.
 That is, no matter what is written to the filesystem, and no matter how large the underlying storage is, the littlefs will always use the same amount of RAM and ROM.
-This presents a very unique challenge, and makes presumably simple operations, such as iterating through the directory tree, surprisingly difficult.
+This presents a very unique challenge and makes presumably simple operations, such as iterating through the directory tree, surprisingly difficult.

 ## Existing designs?